wkoszek/me/source/blog/2017-03-28-are-you-a-good-open-source-contributor.html.md

 on GitHub.
 If you don't like something, e-mail the author.
 If you do it three times, you can read on.

-## You became engaged user (level 2)
+## You became an engaged user (level 2)

-Engaged user is a great user, and you just became one.
+Engaged user is a great OSS user, and you just became one.
 You're watching, communicating with authors and trying to help out.
 Maybe you've replied "Yes, this bug impacts me too" when someone reported the issue on GitHub.